Salinas River (California): Hydrology

 In 1769, when the river was first discovered by non-Native peoples via the Portola expedition, it was reported by them as being a "river watering a luxuriant plain" filled with fish weighing 8 to 10 lb.
 As of the end of 2016, the river had been transformed into little more than a dry bedded run-off feature for the majority of its length.

-Until recently, the Salinas River had a continuous flow throughout the year, stretching back to at least 1941 – when United States Geological Survey (USGS) began complete monitoring records in the Salinas area – through 1989.
+Until 1989 the Salinas River had a continuous flow throughout the year, stretching back to at least 1941 when the United States Geological Survey (USGS) began complete monitoring records in the Salinas area.
 Most probably primarily due to recent increases in agricultural water demand in the Salinas Valley, and the resultant lowering of water tables, the lower reaches of the Salinas river (north of King City) remained entirely dry during the three years 2013–2016.

 Nonetheless, with sufficiently heavy rains, and on rare occasions, this now normally dry runoff feature is still capable of quickly transforming itself back into a fast-flowing river.
 In rainfall-induced flood conditions, it can at times measure over a mile in width.
 During the 20th century, such flood conditions are reported to have generally occurred approximately once every 3–10 years.
 The last similar flooding event along the river was reported in 1998.

 The atypical drought-breaking rains of the winter of 2016–2017 restored the river's flow to its lower northern reaches in January 2017.

 The current most typical dry or zero flow state of the majority of the river may be more the result of human activity than of any recent changes in weather patterns.
 Rainfall patterns of recent years in the Salinas area have not significantly changed from historical average rainfall patterns; the 139-year average annual rainfall in Salinas is 13.26 in per year, and the average annual rainfall since 2000 is 11.01 in per year.
 Recent increases in water use, primarily in the agricultural sector, and the damming of the river and its tributaries may be contributing factors causing the now mostly-dry condition of the riverbed.

 The Monterey County Water Resources Agency currently operates a water use monitoring program which requires that all agricultural water users self-report annually on the estimated amount of groundwater pumped from the shrinking Salinas Valley aquifer.
 This is in contrast to some areas of the country where various water authorities both monitor and regulate water use for agriculture.

-The previous ecosystem of the Salinas River, which once included steelhead trout, and numerous other species throughout the full length of a once year-round flowing river, has clearly been drastically impacted in recent years by the expanding heavy demands of agricultural water use in the Salinas Valley, and the resulting most typical dry-river conditions.
+The river ecosystem, which once included steelhead trout and numerous other species throughout the watercourse, has been drastically impacted in recent years by both the increasingly heavy demand for agricultural water in the Salinas Valley and the resulting dry river conditions.

-Despite regularly running dry, the Salinas River has at the same time had occasional notable floods.
-Amongst these were the flood of 1964 and the flood of 1995.
+Despite regularly running dry, the Salinas River has had occasional notable floods, including in 1964 and 1995.